 Meal prepping is a great way to de-load your stress before the week even begins! …Because food needn’t cause stress!

-The meals typically involve chicken or ground elk/beef with rice and vegetables.
+The meals typically involve chicken or ground elk or ground beef with rice and vegetables.
 This approach is filling, clean, super easy to prepare in bulk, well-balanced and provides quality fuel.

 Keeping meals protein-forward with complex carbohydrate (and minimal to no refined carbohydrate or sugar) ensures even energy throughout the day.
-It keeps you feeling sharp and energetic without energy troughs.
+No afternoon slump here!

 Meal Prep Chicken and Vegetables - a huge batch of chicken and veggies for clean lunches and dinners throughout the week